 The Aluminum GMAW feature in your VRTEX allows the system to simulate the look, sound, discontinuities, equipment settings and Theory definitions for the Aluminum GMAW process.
-Aluminum GMAW simulates Pulse and Spray welding on tee joints (2F and 3F) and groove (1G, 2G and 3G) on 3/8" and 10 gage material.
+Aluminum GMAW simulates Pulse and Spray welding on tee joints (2F and 3F) and groove (1G, 2G and 3G).
 The electrode of choice for this training is the SuperGlazeTM 4043 electrode and the base material is 6061 grade aluminum.